aksommerville/spellingbee/README.md

 ## TODO

 - [ ] Encounters
+- - [ ] Restructure as a modal, there's no reason for encounter to be a special thing.
 - - [ ] Animate rejected words.
 - - [ ] Animate length bonuses.
 - - [ ] Different graphics for folding.